 Also, just to get as many different cards in as we could with the limited amount of time in a day, we ran all of our testing at 1920x1200 resolution and at Ultra quality settings.

-PC Perspective has the analysis in full.
-Meanwhile, if you're trying to get your system ready for this beta yourself, then both AMD and NVIDIA have new driver releases with optimising performance for Battlefield 3 specifically in mind.
+has the analysis in full.
+Meanwhile, if you're trying to get your system ready for this beta yourself, then both and have new driver releases with optimising performance for Battlefield 3 specifically in mind.